Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 5. AI will play an increasing role in solving the integration puzzle

-While it's early to know the impact AI will have on integrations, we see how AI is being used today and anticipate that AI interactions with integrations will only increase.
+We see how AI is being used today and anticipate that AI interactions with integrations will only increase.

-The number of AI-based companies is quickly expanding, with some putting the number as high as 67,000 worldwide.
+The number of AI-based companies is quickly expanding, with some putting the number as high as 87,000 worldwide.
 While many of these companies are staying alive because of our current fascination with all things AI, some of them will go on to produce real value in the market.

 AI systems will become better at predicting integration patterns and more helpful in assisting with integration development.
 AIs will likely find their integration niche as tools that remove the monotony from creating integrations.

-Are you providing value to your customers?
+How will you provide value to your customers?

 Using an embedded iPaaS like Prismatic allows you to provide integrations directly within your app, ensuring that your customers don't need to go anywhere else to view, select, and activate all the integrations they need between your product and the other apps they use.